 The policy and guidance provided by Environmental Health & Safety (EHS&) is based on the Washington State Department of Labor and Industries (L&I) Wildfire Smoke emergency rule.
 The emergency rule provides protection for personnel working outdoors for more than one hour who may be reasonably expected to be exposed to wildfire smoke.
 The rule identifies two action levels to protect personnel when air quality worsens.

-When the AQI is at 69 or higher in the location where outdoor work is occurring, the University is responsible for:
+When the AQI is at 69 or higher in the location where outdoor work is occurring, the University is responsible for the following:

 - Communicating wildfire smoke hazards

 - Providing training regarding wildfire smoke (initially before exposure and annually thereafter).

 - Providing respiratory protection to employees upon request

-When the AQI is at 101 or higher in the location where outdoor work is occurring, University units must implement exposure controls where feasible.
-Such controls may include:
+When the AQI is at 101 or higher in the location where outdoor work is occurring, University units must implement these additional safety measures where feasible:

 - Providing work and/or rest areas in enclosed buildings, structures, or vehicles where the air is effectively filtered